adityabhat3/computer-vision-assignment-erc/README.md

 1. Clone this repo
 2. Confirm that hand_template.jpeg is in the same folder as hand_detector.py and that you have opencv-python and numpy installed.
 3. Run the hand_detector.py file.
+4. Move your hand in front of your camera.
+You should see a blue box around your hand confirming detection.
-4. Press 'q' to exit the video stream.
+5. Press 'q' to exit the video stream.

 ### Design
 We begin by loading the video source, which is our webcam in this case, using: